fommil/fpmortals/manuscript/complete.md

 be constructed inside a safe block.

 Note that the `ExecutionContext` is **not** `implicit`, contrary to the convention.
-Recall that in scalaz we reserve the `implicit` keyword for typeclass derivation, to simplify the language: `ExecutionContext` is configuration that must be provided explicitly.
+Recall that in Scalaz we reserve the `implicit` keyword for typeclass derivation, to simplify the language: `ExecutionContext` is configuration that must be provided explicitly.